 Apart from that various eagles, harriers, falcons, buzzards, kestrel, vultures, Short-toed eagles, tawny eagles, spotted eagles, laggar falcons and kestrel can also be seen here.
 One can see the life forms continuously fighting with the harsh environment to survive and prevailing to create yet another marvel of nature.
 Apart from the magnificent birds, the desert park also has a collection of fossils of animals and birds, some of which are more than 180 million years old.
 Some 6 million-year-old fossils of dinosaurs have also been found in the area.
 Visiting the desert national park to witness the mighty birds soaring in the sky while marvelling the changing landscape of the desert is definitely one of the best ways to spend holidays.

 Air: Though Jaisalmer is not directly connected to Airways, Jodhpur airport which is 300 Km away is the nearest airport.
-From Jodhpur, you can hire cabs or take a train journey to reach the park.
+From Jodhpur you can hire Cabs or take a train journey to reach Jaisalmer.

 Compare quotes from upto 3 travel agents for free